Offer To Connect (Solar Panel Update)

 180 Days Begins

 Yeah you read that right.
 180 days.
-In this time they will need to engineer drawings, get a building permit, install the panels, get the electrical connetions done and secure esa approval, dot the I’s and cross the T’s on the paperwork and start making some money.
+In this time they will need to engineer drawings, get a building permit, install the panels, get the electrical connections done and secure esa approval, dot the I’s and cross the T’s on the paperwork and start making some money.

 This graph shows The estimated monthly incomes we will be bringing in.
 Ranging from 93 bucks up to $360 per month.
 This price is locked in for the next 20 years after that we can renew to a different rate or power ourselves.
 The total cost of the system was just over $32,000 after taxes but if I setup my own business I will get all the taxes back bringing the total cost down to 28-29k.

-Right now the sun is just beating me down left right and center outside, hopefully next year I’ll be profiting while taking the beating!
+Right now the sun is just beating me down left right and center outside, hopefully next year I’ll be profiting while taking in the rays!
 Offer to Connect done….
 Off to the next step.
 If your in Ontario and debating a system remember this is the last year of the microfit program and creates a fantastic passive income.